corbinmuraro/corbinmuraro.com/_portfolio/screenkraut.md

 # Screenkraut

 I attended [PennApps XV](http://2017w.pennapps.com) last January and worked with 3 total strangers from around the world on an ultra-lightweight presentation webapp called Screenkraut.
-I was responsible for design and contributed to front-end development of the webapp.
+I was responsible for product design and also contributed to front-end development.

 ## Background